oferei/json-gate/README.md

 If the JSON object does not conform to the schema an error will be thrown (or returned, see _Synchronous/Asynchronous_ below).

 The functions stops after encountering an error.
 It does not return multiple errors.
-The function does not return a value.
+The function return a JSON object.
-Be aware that the input JSON object may be edited _in-place_ if the _default_ attribute is used.
+Be aware that the input JSON object may be edited _in-place_ if the _default_ or _sanitize_ attribute is used.

 ### Errors